Migration and spreading of a droplet driven by a chemical step: 2D droplets

 We begin with an analysis of the 2D case, which is more tractable but still provides a qualitative representation of the 3D situation.
 The governing equations and BCs of a 2D droplet (or droplet stripe) on a chemical step reduce to

 where $x_1$ and $x_2$ denote the position of the front and rear contact line, respectively.

-It can be expected that the droplet moves from the equilibrium state on the hydrophobic region to an equilibrium one on the hydrophilic region.
+It can be expected that the droplet moves from the initial profile given by \eqref{IC} to an equilibrium state on the more hydrophilic region.
 The evolution of the droplet profile is illustrated in figure~\ref{fig:2D}(\textit{a}) for $K=0.5$.
-After an initial transient period of stretching, the droplet migrates towards the hydrophilic side.
-At the instant $t\approx155$, the receding contact line reaches the wettability border and remains pinned thereafter, while the other contact line continues to advance and thereby elongating the droplet.
-As depicted in figure~\ref{fig:2D}(\textit{b}), the droplet length, defined as $L\equiv x_2-x_1$, after a brief rise, maintains constant for a period, corresponding to a steady displacement of the droplet.
-Then $L$ increases again until it eventually approaches the equilibrium length at the hydrophilic substrate, $L_{eq}=2/\sqrt{K}$.
-We can thus identify two distinct stages: 1) the {\it migration} stage, when the droplet traverses across the wettability border from the hydrophobic side to the hydrophilic side; 2) the {\it asymmetric spreading} stage, when the droplet spreads on the hydrophilic side with one contact line pinned at the wettability border.
-It turns out that analytical solutions can be obtained by considering these two stages separately, as introduced in the following sections.
+After an initial transient period of stretching, the droplet migrates towards the more hydrophilic side.
+At $t\approx155$, the receding contact line reaches the wettability border and remains pinned thereafter, while the other contact line continues to advance and thereby elongating the droplet.
+As depicted in figure~\ref{fig:2D}(\textit{b}), the droplet length, defined as $L\equiv x_2-x_1$, after a brief rise, remains constant for a period, corresponding to a steady displacement of the droplet.
+Then $L$ increases again until it eventually approaches the equilibrium length at the more hydrophilic substrate, $L_{eq}=2/\sqrt{K}$.
+Correspondingly, the evolution of the droplet apparent contact angle $\theta=4/L^2$, defined by fitting the droplet profile as a parabola, is shown in figure~\ref{fig:2D}(\textit{c}).
+We can thus identify two distinct stages: 1) the {\it migration} stage, when the droplet traverses across the wettability border from the less to the more hydrophilic side; 2) the {\it asymmetric spreading} stage, when the droplet spreads on the more hydrophilic side with one contact line pinned at the wettability border.
+Because of the smoothing \eqref{border}, the pinned contact line is modelled by a moving one with sufficiently low speed, which is apparently pinned on the macroscopic scale.
+As introduced in the following sections, it turns out that analytical solutions can be obtained by considering these two stages separately, and the smoothing can be discarded with additional treatment to investigate a strictly pinned contact line.